Baat01/RunAndBun-Encounter_Generator/README.md

 > Follow the steps below **ONLY** if you encounter the following error message inside the mGBA script console when launching the tool:
 > `Impossible de détecter le dossier automatiquement` followed by a `cannot open nil...` crash.

-If (and only if) the auto-detection fails, open the following files and manually edit the `root` variable to match the absolute directory path of the tool on your computer:
+If (and only if) the auto-detection fails, open the following files and manually edit the `root` variable to match the absolute directory path of the directory you've installed on your computer:

 #### !
 It is a must, like the example, to use / between folder instead of \ for the path